DreymaR/BigBagKbdTrix/README.md

 			- Row 1: Dvorak, Cmk, Cmk-DH
 			- Row 2: Semimak, Canary, APTv3
 			- Row 3: Sturdy, Gallium, Graphite
-		- Ask Brick if we can have mouseover alt text for the layout names?
+		- The "title" property provides mouseover alt text for the different layout names.
+		- The "caption" property is a heading.
+Need to sort out its color (for light/dark themes), though?
+		- Ask Brick for table formatting and CSS help!

 	Not Perfect, But Perfect For Me?
 	--------------------------------